 Directors are awarded RSUs under the Company's Restricted Share Unit Plan for Directors as part of the annual long-term incentive component of their compensation.
 Directors may elect to receive their RSU award in the form of DSUs, which are more fully described in the following section.
 In addition, commencing in 2014, directors who are in compliance with their share ownership requirements may elect to receive the cash equivalent of their RSU award.
-The table below summarizes the last two long-term incentive awards granted to directors in 2014 and 2013:
+The table below summarizes the long-term incentive awards granted to directors in 2015 and 2014:

-2014 2013 Chairman of the Board 2,800 RSUs or DSUs 4,500 RSUs or DSUs All other non-management directors 1,400 RSUs or DSUs 3,000 RSUs or DSUs
+2015 2014 Chairman of the Board 3,200 RSUs or DSUs 2,800 RSUs or DSUs All other non-management directors 1,600 RSUs or DSUs 1,400 RSUs or DSUs